lchian96/auto-gzip-reading/README.md

 (6) Delete the files
    note that py will remove the file from your PC permanently, not recycle bin (7) Continue looping

+# I am new to Python so please give suggestion and advice to improve my coding.